z-lab-osu/HBM-stimulus-level-fMRI/README.md

 # HBM-stimulus-level-fMRI

 ## Step 1: Data Prep
+*See examples in 'example matrices' folder of this repository.*

 ### A) Define 3 matrices corresponding to the onset time, duration, and condition of the experimental stimuli

 #### .mat structure:
 - rows = stimulus (i.e., trial/event)
 - columns = subject

+-

 ### B) Extract timeseries from each region of interest (ROI) & merge all subjects' runs into one file: